TeamRizu/outfox-wiki/content/user-guide/config/preferences.md

 ### HiddenSongs

+Some songs are meant to be only played courses or through roulette.
+Turn this off to display all songs regardless of the ``SELECTABLE`` setting of the simfile.

 Possible values are ``0`` and ``1``.
 0 is ``"Off"`` and 1 is ``"On"``.

 Default value: 0

 ### HideIncompleteCourses

+Hide courses that don't have all the songs it has listed available.

+Possible values are ``0`` and ``1``.
+0 is ``"Off"`` and 1 is ``"On"``.

 Default value: 0

 ### HighResolutionTextures

+Set if high resoltuion textures are used.
+Not all themes support this. ``Auto`` makes high resolution happen if the window's height is greather than 480 pixels.
+Unused by the engine as a whole, but still has an enum for it.

 Possible values are ``Auto``, ``Force Off``, and ``Force On``.